 Or you could try using INKTIP.com "Where everyone goes for scripts and writers."™ to get your idea (logline) published in their magazine so that it can be seen by over 15,000 movie producers, reps and other industry execs.
 Inktip claim that over 28 movies a year are produced using scripts and writers they found on Inktip.

 But the quickest and easiest ways to pitch your movie idea is through the Hollywood agent known as “The King of Pitch.”
 Mr Robert Krosberg.
 He is the only Hollywood agent who makes his living by pitching and selling other people’s movie ideas.

 Every year Robert Krosberg considers over 5,000 movie ideas.
 Of these he’ll pitch about 50 or more to the major film studios.

 To pitch your movie ideas to Robert Krosberg just go to his website at http://www.moviepitch.com.
-Here you can sign up and pitch as many movie ideas to him as you like for $2.99/pitch (at time of writing).
+Here you can sign up and pitch as many movie ideas to him as you like for a small fee (at time of writing).